scottie-l/reading-notes/reading-notes-301/class-01.md

 - Independent − Components are designed to have minimal dependencies on other components.
 - An obviously defined interface and conforms to a recommended behavior common to all components within the architecture.

-What are the advantages of using a component-based arcitecture?
+What are the advantages of using a component-based architecture?

 - Reduced time in market and the development cost by reusing existing components.
 - Ease of deployment − As new compatible versions become available, it's easier to replace existing versions with no impact on other components or system as a whole.